jakkiegrobbelaar/jakkiegrobbelaar/README.md

 - 🔭 I’m currently working on ...
 A website for a friends business
 - 🌱 I’m currently learning ...
 Front end with codecademy
 - 👯 I’m looking to collaborate on ...
-Python, Flask and Jinja2
+Html CSS JavaScript TypeScript Angular 14
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... www.jgrobbelaar.com
+- 📫 How to reach me: ... hj.sharks@gmail.com
 - 😄 Pronouns: ...
 Him/He
 - ⚡ Fun fact: ...
 Used to be a Mechanical Engineer working on conveyor belt safety.